brenomfviana/rain/README.md

 #### Image

 ![alt text](imgs/sky.png)
-> NOTE: The image was converted to png format to show here, the renderer does not generate images in that format.
+> NOTE: The image was converted to png format to be shown here, the renderer does not generate images in that format.

 #### Scene Description File